Today's Bible Reading: Luke 24

-The end is the beginning.
-That is especially true in Luke's gospel.
-The storyline will be continued in the book of Acts: Luke-Volume 2.
+Sometimes the end is the beginning.
+That is certainly true in Luke's gospel.
+The storyline will continue in the book of Acts: Luke--Volume 2.
 The Old Testament prophecies have been fulfilled; it is time for a new beginning.
 It is time to preach repentance and forgiveness of sins through the name of Jesus in every nation.
 The promise is about to be fulfilled; the power is about to be granted.
 Jesus must go away so that the power of the Comforter can come.
 All doubt has been removed.
 The truth is clearly in view.
-No wonder they worshiped him, were filled with joy, and continually blessed and praised God.
+No wonder his disciples worshiped him, were filled with joy, and continually blessed and praised God.

-[The readings in this daily devotional series will immediately jump to Luke's second volume, continuing in the Book of Acts.
+[Note: If you are following the order of the readings in this daily devotional series, we will immediately jump to Luke's second volume, continuing in the Book of Acts.
 Get ready for some really good news!]

 Heavenly Father, we thank you for giving us a written record of Jesus' life.
 Help us understand the story; help us appreciate how good the good news is.
 Help us participate more fully in the proclamation of the good news.
 Thank you for loving us, thank you for saving us.
 We pray in the name of Jesus the Christ, Amen.